With fraud on the rise, it’s more important than ever to know how to keep your bank account and personal details secure.

 If your debit card is a Visa or MasterCard, they each provide extra security when you use them online.
 You can set up a password you have to enter to spend on your card using:

 Contact your bank as soon as possible if someone uses your account fraudulently.
-They can stop it happening again and you may be able to get your money back.
+Your bank can help prevent it from happening again, and you may be able to get your money back.

-If you think you report it to ActionFraud or if it is an emergency, contact the police.
+If you’ve been a victim of fraud, it’s also important to report it to ActionFraud or if it is an emergency, contact the police.